pierg/crome-web/README.md

 We use [poetry](https://github.com/python-poetry/poetry) to manage the dependencies.

-First install the dependency crome-logic, crome-contracts and crome-synthesis from git in the same folder where crome-web is located
+First install the dependency crome-logic, crome-contracts, crome-synthesis and crome-cgg from git in the same folder where crome-web is located